mieweb/docs/content/functions/system-administration/interfaces/device-interface-luna-audiometer-interface.md

 ---
 id: '1RjX5fthre1zIKzUKYCSyxJQhB2TBf80jUBbgCjaWmE8'
 title: 'Device Interface - Luna Audiometer Interface'
-date: '2025-09-08T18:27:48.858Z'
+date: '2025-09-08T18:54:36.620Z'
-version: 40
+version: 46
 lastAuthor: 'auhrick'
 mimeType: 'text/x-markdown'
 links: []
 source: 'https://drive.google.com/open?id=1RjX5fthre1zIKzUKYCSyxJQhB2TBf80jUBbgCjaWmE8'
 wikigdrive: '0fcf231afc718eb196d7e9411fc515dfca8afcb6'
 ---
-Before users can import Luna Audiometer test results into {{% system-name %}} they must first create an export file from the Luna Screening Audiomenter software.
-Once the file has been exported from the Luna Screening Audiomenter software and saved to the user's local computer, navigate to the Luna Audio Import tool in {{% system-name %}}.
+Before users can import Luna Audiometer test results into {{% system-name %}} they must first create an export file from the Luna Screening Audiometer software.
+Once the file has been exported from the Luna Screening Audiometer software and saved to the user's local computer, navigate to the Luna Audio Import tool in {{% system-name %}}.

 {{% note %}}
 The Luna Audio Import import tool is not currently available in the Device Import tab (Control Panel->Device Import Tool).
 The Luna Audio Import tool must be manually installed by the {{% system-name %}} deployment team member.